-Founded in 1977 by brothers Danny and Charlie Breaden, the DC Elevator Company set out to provide their customer base with skilled technicians and prompt, personalized service at a competitive price.
+Founded in 1977 by brothers Danny and Charlie Breaden, DC Elevator set out to provide their customer base with skilled technicians and prompt, personalized service at a competitive price.
 Now the largest independent elevator company in the State of Kentucky, almost 80 employees continue to serve in this tradition.

 In 2002, under the leadership of President Steve Bowlds, the company changed ownership with the introduction of the ESOP (employee stock ownership plan), now all employees are stakeholders in its success, growth, and prosperity.
-Under Bowlds’ guidance, as he celebrates his 20th company anniversary this year, customer trust and satisfaction built by the DC Elevator Company staff are key elements to a mutually beneficial long-term business relationship, and – as the 2017 40th company anniversary proves – the key to success.
+Under Bowlds’ guidance, as he celebrates his 20th company anniversary this year, customer trust and satisfaction built by the DC Elevator staff are key elements to a mutually beneficial long-term business relationship, and – as the 2017 40th company anniversary proves – the key to success.

 “I founded the company with my brother Charlie, who worked on the mechanical side of elevator technology, with a base capital of only $3,000.
 I would take on the business portion of the company.
 Even without a non-competition agreement, we saw it the right thing to do and not engage any of the clients we served before, for the period of one year.
 Shortly after that year, a few of our old clients approached us, though.
-They got used to and did rely on the quality of service we provided to them before, laying the foundation of what the DC Elevator Company stood and stands for.
+They got used to and did rely on the quality of service we provided to them before, laying the foundation of what DC Elevator stood and stands for.

 The fundamental reason to start our company was the realization that most of the existing elevator service companies did treat their clients in the area like ‘second cousins,’ providing poor service and charging outrageous prices.
 They lacked competition, leading to neglect in service, and providing a niche for our company.
 Converting those clients to our newly founded company was easy.